Can't Stop the Feeling!: Music video

 The song's official music video was released on May 16, 2016.
-Helmed by director Mark Romanek, the "Can't Stop the Feeling!" video follows Timberlake on a tour to everyday places in Los Angeles like a laundromat, diner, barbershop and a donut shop, with an individual dancing along to the single at every stop.
-All the revelers eventually end up congregating with Timberlake below a highway underpass where they dance together to the song.
-As described by Time editor Cady Lang, Timberlake "dances through what a typical day might be: breakfast at the diner and grocery shopping."
+Helmed by director Mark Romanek, it follows Timberlake on a tour to everyday places in Los Angeles like a laundromat, diner, barbershop, and a donut shop, with an individual dancing along to the single at every stop.
+All the revelers eventually end up congregating with Timberlake below a highway underpass, where they dance together.
+As described by Time editor Cady Lang, Timberlake "dances through what a typical day might be: breakfast at the diner and grocery shopping".
 Talking to Entertainment Weekly, director Mark Romanek described the concept as "just the overall feeling of unironic and sincere humanism.
 It's not trying to be cool or slick or ironic.
 It's just fun.
 Most of the time, people are excellent.
 It's just a big sugar cookie.
-It makes people smile for four minutes."
-He stated the brief dance-off between Timberlake and an inflatable arm waving tube man was inspired by Gene Kelly dancing with Jerry the mouse in Anchors Aweigh.
+It makes people smile for four minutes".
+He stated the brief dance-off between Timberlake and an inflatable arm-waving tube man was inspired by Gene Kelly dancing with Jerry the mouse in Anchors Aweigh.
 Bustle writer Amy Mackelden highlighted the scene as the best moment of the video.
-Esquire editor Jonathan Evans addressed Timberlake's monochromatic outfit, writing "the singer nails it by playing with shades of the color [white], plus throwing some pattern and texture in the mix."
+Esquire editor Jonathan Evans addressed Timberlake's monochromatic outfit, writing "the singer nails it by playing with shades of the color [white], plus throwing some pattern and texture in the mix".

-The video received nominations for Best Male Video International at the 2016 MTV Video Music Awards Japan, for Best Music Video at the 2017 iHeartRadio Music Awards, and for Favorite Music Video at the 2017 Nickelodeon Kids' Choice Awards.
+The video received nominations for Best Male Video International at the 2016 MTV Video Music Awards Japan, Best Music Video at the 2017 iHeartRadio Music Awards, and Favorite Music Video at the 2017 Nickelodeon Kids' Choice Awards.

-As of June 2025, the YouTube music video had received more than 1.8 billion views.

 Live performances

-On May 9, 2016, it was announced Timberlake would perform his song during the interval act of the Eurovision Song Contest 2016 grand final, which took place in Stockholm, Sweden, on May 14, 2016.
+On May 9, 2016, it was announced that Timberlake would perform his song during the interval act of the Eurovision Song Contest 2016 grand final, which took place in Stockholm, Sweden, on May 14, 2016.
 Timberlake opened the performance singing "Rock Your Body", soon switching over to "Can't Stop the Feeling!".
 He was joined by a group of backup singers/dancers and a horn section for the song's televised debut.
-The performance wasn't aired in the US due to rights issues.
+The performance was not aired in the US due to copyright issues.
 The day before the main show, Timberlake made his first appearance before an audience on night rehearsal to perform both songs.

-On February 26, 2017, Timberlake opened the 89th Academy Awards with a performance of "Can't Stop the Feeling!", which included an R&B breakdown and a cover of Bill Withers' "Lovely Day" at the end.
+On February 26, 2017, Timberlake opened the 89th Academy Awards with a performance of "Can't Stop the Feeling!", which included an R&B breakdown and a cover of Bill Withers' "Lovely Day".
 Timberlake began the performance in the front corridor of the Dolby Theatre, dancing his way to the stage with his backup dancers.
 The song was also the closing number of his Super Bowl LII halftime show performance.

-The song is featured on Timberlake's The Man of the Woods Tour (2018/19) and The Forget Tomorrow World Tour (2024/25).
+The song was featured in the set lists of The Man of the Woods Tour (2018–2019) and The Forget Tomorrow World Tour (2024–2025).